This article is synchronized and updated to xLog by Mix Space

 GUI Related#

 Some commands may prompt that there is no display.
 If you must use GUI and have no other options, you can refer to the following two methods.
 The first method is suitable for executing commands in your own terminal, while the second requires executing in MobaXterm.
-The former requires additional configuration, while the latter works out of the box.
+The former requires additional configuration, while the latter is ready to use.

 Method One#